Refine, merge, or compare searches

 Refine searches when matched sentences show false positives, false negatives, or ambiguous language.
+Merge or compare searches when a measure needs more than one concept.

 Refine a query